 Why It's Yummy

-- Bold flavor.
-This recipe produces incredibly flavorful and juicy turkey breasts roasted with a Cajun-inspired spice blend.
+- Juicy and tender.
 The method of high-heat roasting followed by lower-temperature finishing ensures crispy, seasoned skin as well as tender and moist meat.

 - Ease.
-Cooking a juicy turkey breast is easier and more convenient than the full turkey.
+Cooking a juicy turkey breast recipe is easier and more convenient than the full turkey.

 - Crispy skin.
 Roasting uncovered at a high temp of 450°F gives the turkey skin a head start on getting browned and crispy.
 The spices and seasoning really get a chance to develop under high heat as well.